EnergyGuardProject/data_managment_server/README.md

 ### 3. Set `DATALAKE_PASSWORD` in `.env`

-Required by the export job. `.env` is gitignored; the password must not appear in source.
+The export scheduler needs it. `.env` is ignored by git.

 ### 4. Build and start the services

-Starts both the API and the `pilot-export-scheduler` container:
+This starts the API and the `pilot-export-scheduler` container.
+Both join the external Docker network `nginxproxy_energyguard_net`, and the API listens on port 6060.
+Other containers reach it at `http://data-management-server:6060`.

 ```bash
 cd path/to/data_managment_server
 docker compose up -d --build
 ```

-### 5. Restart JupyterHub to pick up the new config/volume
+### 5. Restart JupyterHub to pick up the new config and volumes

-Required for pilot datasets — this is what adds the read-only `/home/jovyan/.pilot` mount.
-Users with a server already running must restart it once to get the new mount; after that, newly provisioned pilot datasets appear without a restart.
+This adds the read-only `/home/jovyan/.pilot` mount needed for pilot datasets.
+Users whose server is already running must restart it once to get the mount.
+After that, new pilot datasets appear without a restart.

 ```bash
 cd path/to/energyguard/JupyterHub
 docker compose up -d --build
 ```

-### 6. Seed the pilot exports
+### 6. Run the first pilot export

-The nightly schedule will fill these in on its own, but the first run is worth doing by hand:
+The nightly schedule and the startup catch-up fill in the exports on their own.
+To run the first export by hand and follow its progress

 ```bash
 docker compose exec pilot-export-scheduler python -m app.export_cli --all
 docker compose logs -f pilot-export-scheduler
 ```

+The CLI also takes one or more partner codes in place of `--all`, prints a summary table, and exits with a non-zero code if any partner failed.